Create your slide presentation

 Submit your video

 - The Contact Author or Speaker must be registered before uploading your video

 - Once the SPIE submission system is open, using any web browser, visit https://spie.org/myaccount and sign into your account

 - From the Account Dashboard, look under "Submission and Review System" and click on the symposium link

 - Scroll down until you find your paper

 - Click on the Upload video link to submit your presentation video and follow the steps to upload your presentation video .mp4 file

 - Only the Contact Author can submit the presentation video.
 The contact author can assign a coauthor as the Contact Author via the submission system or by sending a request to email@example.com (include your paper number in message)

 - The contact author will receive an email confirming we have received the video

-- SPIE will publish the video presentation recording after your live talk concludes to be available on demand to remote participants and archived in the conference proceedings in the SPIE Digital Library
+- SPIE will publish the video presentation recording after your live talk concludes to be available for on-demand viewing in the SPIE.org program to conference participants and archived in the conference proceedings on the SPIE Digital Library.

 Questions?
 Contact your Program Coordinator (listed in your SPIE.org account)